 If there’s one thing you can be sure is going to perk up a vaper’s interest, it’s a new type of e-juice.
-Now, nicotine salt has only been a thing in the vape community for a relatively short time, but it’s been grabbing some major attention.
+Now, nicotine salt has only been in the vape community for a relatively short time, but it’s grabbed some significant attention.

 - Sweet, sublime, and refreshing